heejung-hong/BookGuide/book-guide/README.md

 7. Unsolved problems or major hurdles
   - Trying to style components imported into other components has been difficult.
-  - I couldn't get the 404 background image positioned the way I wanted so I removed it.

 8. Next Steps
   - I think I would remove Semantic UI and use Tailwind for styling and use Adobe Fresco to redesign the background image.